 John Smith was suspected of being involved in a serious offence.
 Acting on this suspicion, the NSW Crime Commission serves a summons under section 16 of the New South Wales Crime Commission Act 1985 (NSW) requiring his attendance at a compulsory examination.

 The purpose of the examination is to extract an admission as conventional policing methods have failed to solve the crime.

-When can the NSW Crime Commission make a non publication order about a evidence given at an examination?
+When can the NSW Crime Commission make a non publication order about evidence given at an Examination?